yuanyuxin0077/SLIM-release-apps-public/README.md

  Follow the instructions in the INSTALLATION file in this repository to install core of SLIM's software and create necessary scripts to configure your environment.
-If installation of 3rd-part software from SLIM-release-comp is required, follow the instructions in INSTALLATION file of SLIM-release-comp before you install software in this repository.
+If installation of 3rd-part software from SLIM-release-comp-public is required, follow the instructions in INSTALLATION file of SLIM-release-comp-public before you install software in this repository.
 You will need to have MATLAB installed and added to your PATH environment before you can proceed.
 If you encounter any problems during the installation, please, let us know.
 See SUPPORT section at